-Members of José de Escandón's colony settled in the area as early as 1749.
-Over the years, the course of the Rio Grande forced residents to move the town's buildings inland.
+Members of Jos de Escandn's colony settled in the area as early as 1749.
+The course of the Rio Grande forced residents to move the town's buildings inland.
 From 1852-1902, the city served as the county seat, later moved to Edinburg.
-The first international toll suspension bridge was constructed in 1926 to Mexico's border city Reynosa.
-Today, the Hidalgo-McAllen-Reynosa International Bridge is one of the major ports of entry in the Lower Rio Grande Valley.?
+Today, the Hidalgo-McAllen-Reynosa International Bridge is one of the major ports of entry in the Lower Rio Grande Valley.

 The Valley's subtropical climate attracts outdoor enthusiasts year-round.
 Golfers can choose from the area's numerous courses.
 Nearby wildlife refuges attract birders from throughout the world.